Taaitaaiger/jlrs/README.md

 [![Rust Docs](https://docs.rs/jlrs/badge.svg)](https://docs.rs/jlrs)
 [![License:MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 jlrs is a crate that provides access to most of the Julia C API, it can be used to embed Julia in Rust applications and to use functionality from the Julia C API when writing `ccall`able functions in Rust.
-Currently this crate is only tested on Linux in combination with Julia 1.6 and 1.7 and is not compatible with other versions of Julia.
+Currently this crate is only tested on Linux and Windows in combination with Julia 1.6 and 1.7 and is not compatible with other versions of Julia.

 The documentation assumes you're already familiar with the Julia programming language.